Sign in

 Hard Side: Polypropylene (PP)

-Polypropylene (PP) is a hard hydrocarbon resin made from propylene, a petroleum byproduct.
-Polypropylene is a little less rigidity as other hard-side luggage materials, but it does have some advantages:
+Polypropylene (PP) is a hard hydrocarbon resin derived from propylene and is slightly less rigid than other luggage materials but entails numerous advantages:

 Polypropylene Luggage Pros